 A farm-based facility where hops are dried and baled after picking.

 The specific gravity of wort before fermentation.
 A measure of the total amount of solids that are dissolved in the wort as compared to the density of water, which is conventionally given as 1.000 and higher.
 Synonym: Starting gravity; starting specific gravity; original wort gravity.

 Stale, winy flavor or aroma of wet cardboard, paper, rotten pineapple sherry and many other variations.

 A general term for the containers used to market beverages.
 Packaged beer is generally sold in bottles and cans.
 Beer sold in kegs is usually called draught beer.

-A microorganism or bacteria usually considered contaminants of beer and wine although their presence is sometimes desired in beer styles such as Lambic.
-Certain Pediococcus strains can produce diacetyl, which renders a buttery or butterscotch aroma and flavor to beer, usually considered to be a flavor defect.
+A microorganism orbacteria usually considered contaminants of beer and wine although their presence is sometimes desired in beer styles such as Lambic.
+Certain Pediococcus strains can produce diacetyl, which renders a buttery or butterscotch aroma and flavor to beer, sometimes desired in small doses, but usually considered to be a flavor defect.

 Abbreviation for potential Hydrogen, used to express the degree of acidity and alkalinity in an aqueous solution, usually on a logarithmic scale ranging from 1-14, with 7 being neutral, 1 being the most acidic, and 14 being the most alkaline.